-If this is your first experience with FR, then let’s start with the reason for these protective garments.
+If this is your first experience with FR (flame resistant), we'll restate the reasons for these protective garments.
 These are garments that are worn in areas where a worker is exposed to flame or heat.
 They are intended to resist ignition, prevent the spread of flames, and self-extinguish almost immediately after removal from the original ignition source.
-FR garments have specific requirements they must meet, including the National Fire Protection Association (NFPA) Standard 2112.
+Flame resistant clothing has specific requirements they must meet, including the National Fire Protection Association (NFPA) Standard 2112.

 According to Bulwark, all FR fabric requires special safety and care considerations.
 There are currently four different variations:

-- Inherently FR Fibers – these are defined as having flame-resistance as an essential characteristic of the fiber.
-These fibers don't require additional flame-retardant chemicals, due to the fibers being naturally flame resistant.
+- Inherently FR Fibers – these are defined as having flame resistance as an essential characteristic of the fiber.
+These fibers don't require additional flame resistant chemicals, due to the fibers being naturally flame resistant.

-- Treated Fabrics – these are fibers that are treated with a flame retardant chemical that makes them flame-resistant.
+- Treated Fabrics – these are fibers that are treated with a chemical that makes them flame resistant.
 An example is cotton, which is not normally protective, but the treatment makes them FR.

-- Treated Fibers – the fabric created from treated synthetic fibers, which extruded with a flame retardant chemical in the fiber-forming process, become flame-resistant for the life of the garment because the flame retardant cannot be removed by wear of laundering.
+- Treated Fibers – the fabric created from treated synthetic fibers.
+These fibers are extruded with a flame retardant chemical in the fiber-forming process.
+They become flame resistant for the life of the garment because wear of laundering cannot remove the chemical.

-- Blends – some FR fabric is a hybrid blend of treated and inherently FR fibers.
+- Blends – some flame resistant fabric is a hybrid blend of treated and inherently FR fibers.

-If this is a question you are asking yourself, then it's definitely important to note these points, when washing any FR-treated clothing.
-Below are all the points from Bulwark, when washing your FR garments, at home.
+If this is a question you are asking yourself, then it's definitely important to note these points when washing any flame resistant clothing.
+Below are all the points from Bulwark, when washing your flame resistant clothing at home.

 - Wash separately in a Normal or Cotton cycle at any water temperature up to a maximum of 140ºF (60ºC).
 Use any typical home laundry detergent.
 Do not use soap (tallow soap containing animal fats).

-- Do not use starch or fabric softeners as they may coat fibers and mask FR performance and/or serve as fuel in the event of garment ignition.
+- Do not use starch or fabric softeners.
+They may coat fibers and mask FR performance and/or serve as fuel in the event of garment ignition.

-- The use of conditioned or soft water can help improve removal of contaminants from garments.
+- Using conditioned or soft water can help improve the removal of contaminants from garments.
 Hard water precipitates soaps and can result in the build-up of calcium and magnesium salts.
 These can serve as fuel in the event they are exposed to a source of ignition.

 - It is important that all soils and other contaminants are completely removed from garments during the wash process.
 This may require the use of stain removal products, such as Shout®, Spray 'n Wash®, or Zout®; or presoaking garments prior to washing.
 The use of hot water can often make detergents more effective in the removal of soils.
 If all contaminants cannot be removed in home care, garments should be dry cleaned.

-- Do not over dry garments.
-If desired, you may press with an iron on the Permanent Press/Low setting.
+- Do not over-dry garments.
+If chosen, you may press with an iron on the Permanent Press/Low setting.

 - Always consult the garment manufacturer for detailed instructions and precautions.

-In conclusion, you can see it's very important to care for your flame resistant clothing and to ensure the clothing isn't compromised and continues to work for you.
+In conclusion, you can see it's very important to care for your flame resistant clothing and to make sure the clothing isn't compromised and continues to work for you.
 When you are out in any potential hazard, safety is never "good enough."